Shivam-mishra2/Shivam-mishra2/README.md

 Web3 Developer
 -----------------------------

 A Tech enthusiast interested in Web Dev, Blockchain, Crypto, DeFi, NFTs and basically the whole idea of DECENTRALIZED INTERNET.
-I'm Currently learning about Dapps and how to make efficient and secure Smart Contracts using Solidity
+I'm Currently building dApps by making efficient and secure Smart Contracts using Solidity

 * 🌍  I'm based in Pune, India
 * ✉️  You can contact me at [shivammishra410203@gmail.com](mailto:shivammishra410203@gmail.com)